Trade directory · Williston metro · North Dakota

 Licensing Requirements

-North Dakota requires Commercial Pesticide Applicator License through ND Department of Agriculture.
-Must pass core exam plus category-specific exams (7A for general pest, 7D for termites).
-Requires 4 hours continuing education annually.
-License renewal every 3 years with $75 fee.
+North Dakota requires Pesticide Applicator License through ND Department of Agriculture.
+Commercial applicators must pass core exam plus category-specific exams (7A for general pest control, 7B for termites).
+Initial license $50, annual renewal $25.
+Continuing education required: 15 hours every 3 years.

 §2